slopezpereyra/slopezpereyra.github.io/_posts/2024-07-17-OnVoluntaryDeath.md

 fashion: defeated by Caesar, he plunged his sword into his chest and tore his bowels with his hands.
 Seneca died a slow and bureaucratic death by command of Nero.
 The Bolivian agent who executed Che Guevara reported his last words to
 be: *Serénese y apunte bien: va a matar a un hombre*.
-Socrates, out of respect to a ruling which he knew unfair, declined to be released by his friends; when the time came, he drank the hemlock calmly, and his farewell thought was of a debt he didn't want to leave unpaid.
-Lucan considered death so precious that he though unfair that everyone could die.
+Lucan considered death to be so precious that he deemed unfair that everyone could die, and Socrates declined to be saved by his friends; when the time came he drank the hemlock calmly, and his farewell thought was of a debt he didn't want to leave unpaid.

-The core of the Christian *ethos* is the willingness to die.
-God itself became incarnate so as to suffer earthly death.
+At the core of the Christian *ethos* too is the willingness to die.
+God himself became incarnate so as to suffer earthly death.
 Origen of Alexandria endured two years of torture under Decius: he deemed death a lesser evil than abandoning his faith.
-The Bible agreed with him: in *Mark 14:31* Peter tells Jesus: *If I should die with thee, I will not deny thee in any wise*.
+The Bible agreed with him: in *Mark 14:31* Peter tells
+Jesus: *If I should die with thee, I will not deny thee in any wise*.
 In *Chronicles 1:10* we are told that, defeated by the Philistines,

 > Saul said to his armourbearer: Draw thy sword, and thrust me through
 > therewith; lest these uncircumcised come and abuse me.
 But his armourbearer